Highlights in the History of Amgraf, Inc.

 In 2014, Amgraf added several new Forms Portal customers who collectively have thousands of clients.
 These users benefit from real-time data capture, validation, printing and reporting in the energy and financial marketplaces.

 In 2015, we contracted with the U.S. Census Bureau to develop a next generation international forms design system called the Census Automated Forms Engine (CAFE).
+The Kansas City Royals were World Series Champions!

 In 2016, Amgraf celebrated its 40th Anniversary with a commemorative gift to friends and customers.
 The special-edition T-Shirt, Coffee Mug and Imprinted Metal Coaster packages were mailed to hundreds of sites worldwide.